 The rigorous curricula in both General and Judaic Studies challenge students to analyze, investigate, question, and to take risks.
 Classes include but are not limited to: mathematics, language arts, science, social studies, Jewish Studies, Hebrew language, music, dance, art, and physical education.
 We are consistently praised for their ability to articulate their own thoughts as well as listen and learn from their peers’ opinions.
 Akiva students score in the 90th percentile and above on nationally recognized assessments, and 97% of our students obtain their first school choice after graduation sixth grade.
 Many students graduate Akiva fluent in Hebrew and are able to seamlessly analyze and understand high-level texts in both Hebrew and English.

 The Akiva education moves beyond the classroom and students have the opportunity to not only learn about their Jewish and American identities but to live them.
 Students learn about Jewish history, culture, current events in an environment that promotes a love of learning, an appreciation of our shared experience, and a pride in one’s growing and changing identity.

 Akiva students take part in extracurricular activities, in after school clubs, as well as sports teams.
 Our cross-country and swim athletes are consistent high performers in area competitions.
-Akiva is also proud to host the annual Math Olympics in Nashville, an event known to be one of the finest Middle School math competitions in Nashville.
+Akiva is also proud to host the annual Math Contest in Nashville, an event known to be one of the finest Middle School math competitions in Nashville.

 Our goal is that all families, regardless of affiliation feel welcome at Akiva.
 We take pride in the diversity of our student body and respect each family’s decisions regarding religious observance.